marioSilvestri3/capstone-objectives-1-2-3/README.md

 ### Directions

-The project is web-based; no need to download, install, or locally run anything.
+The project is web-based; no need to download, install, or locally run software.

 #### Objective 2 and 3 - Jupyter Notebooks in Google Colab